- International accreditation

 What is your class cancellation policy?

 Most companies have a 24-hour cancellation policy.
-Classes cancelled with least 24 hours notice usually get rescheduled.
+Classes cancelled with at least 24 hours notice usually get rescheduled.
 You should get paid if classes get cancelled with less than 24 hours notice.
 The last thing you need is to suffer because your student(s) didn’t show up for class.

 Do I have to turn in a timesheet or attendance sheet?